Guide to loans for businesses in decline

 |Invoice financing||80% of the invoice amount|

 How you can compare business loans

 Not sure what type of business loan is right for you?
-By comparing your options you can select the type of finance that best suits your needs.
+By comparing business loans you can select the type of finance that best suits your needs.

 - Loan amount.
 Business lenders generally have a minimum and maximum amount that you can borrow, so make sure the loan you need falls within that range.
 Keep in mind that your business may not be eligible for the loan amount you apply for.